 The Small One-Size fits babies from 7-30 pounds.
 This is typical of most babies birth to potty training.
 And it would’ve been awesome for my first son as he barely cracked the 30 pound mark by the time he potty trained.

 The Large One-Size fits babies from about 10-45 pounds.
 YES!
 Quite the range, right?
 This diaper size is perfect for my second son, as he moved quickly past his birth weight of 7+ pounds and hit 20 pounds before his first birthday!
 He’s now two years old and sitting right at the 30 pound mark, and we’re probably nearly a year away from potty training.
-So… this diaper is going to see us through this next year of transition.
+So… this version of the FuzziBunz diaper will see us through his next year of transition.

 So… are you seeing it now?
 Each FuzziBunz version CAN take a child from birth-to-potty.
 But babies are born at all different weights and body shapes.
-I had both a slim baby and a chunky baby, so I can see how the different diaper styles would suit different babies.
-The new FuzziBunz gives parents that option to pick the One-size version that best matches their baby’s body type.
+I had both a slim baby and a chunky baby, so I see how the different diaper sizes would suit different babies.
+The new FuzziBunz gives parents the option to pick the One-size version that best matches their baby’s body type.

 I was sent both a large and a small One-size FuzziBunz diaper (the yellow diaper).
 At first, looking at the small (which goes up to 30 pounds), I thought, “no way will this go on my 30 lb boy because he’s got such chunky thighs.”
 But… I tried it on for the photos and lo and behold, although he’s at the max weight for this diaper, it fits him really well!
 Of course, he’ll outgrow it soon, making the Large version (the green diaper) a better choice for him, but just to show that even the “small” One-Size does the job!
 The Large One-Size also fits him fine right now, but you can probably note in the photo how there’s more fullness in that diaper, giving him room to grow!